mcosovic/JuliaGrid.jl/docs/src/tutorials/badDataAnalysis.md

 # [Bad Data Analysis](@id BadDataTutorials)
 One of the essential state estimation routines is the bad data analysis, which follows after obtaining the weighted least-squares (WLS) estimator.
 Its main task is to detect and identify measurement errors, and eliminate them if possible.
 This is usually done by processing the measurement residuals [aburbook; Ch.
 5](@cite), and typically, the largest normalized residual test is used to identify bad data.
 The largest normalized residual test is performed after we obtained the solution of the state estimation in the repetitive process of identifying and eliminating bad data measurements one after another [korres2010distributed](@cite).
+Additionally, the Chi-squared test, which can precede the largest normalized residual test, serves to detect the presence of bad data and quickly determine if the largest normalized residual test should be performed [aburbook; Sec.
+5.4](@cite).

 To initiate the process, let us construct the `PowerSystem` type and formulate the AC model:
 ```@example BadData